Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 • Heart Attack: A heart attack occurs when the blood flow to a part of the heart is blocked, usually by a blood clot.
 This blockage can damage or destroy heart muscle tissue.

-• Stroke: A stroke happens when blood flow to a part of the brain is interrupted, either by a clot or a burst blood vessel.
+• Stroke: A stroke happens when blood flow to a part of the brain is interrupted by a clot or a burst blood vessel.
 This can lead to brain damage and other serious complications.

-Both conditions are influenced by several factors, including high blood pressure, high cholesterol, obesity, and lack of physical activity.
+Several factors, including high blood pressure, high cholesterol, obesity, and lack of physical activity, influence both conditions.
 Fortunately, these risk factors can often be managed or mitigated with lifestyle changes.

 The Power of Diet

-A heart-healthy diet plays a crucial role in reducing your risk of stroke and heart attack.
+A heart-healthy diet reduces your risk of stroke and heart attack.
 Here’s how you can eat your way to a healthier heart:

 1. Focus on Whole Foods